Here's what happens if Trump leaves the Paris Climate Agreement

 The agreement, which is not a binding treaty, calls on countries to make voluntary national pledges to reduce emissions and provide periodic updates on their progress.

-President Barack Obama committed America to a goal of lowering emissions by 26% to 28% below 2005 levels by 2025.
+President Barack Obama committed America to a goal of lowering emissions by 26 percent to 28 percent below 2005 levels by 2025.
 These targets aren't fixed forever, though, and the broad aim is to increase them over time.

 The agreement also hinges on developed countries like the United States, whose economies have contributed more emissions historically, helping to finance developing countries' transition to cleaner forms of energy.
 The plan is to raise $100 billion a year through a mix of public and private sources.